 How long does a secured loan application take?

-A typical secured loan application takes between three and six weeks from enquiry to completion, though this varies depending on the complexity of the case, the speed of the valuation, and how quickly documents are provided.
+A typical secured loan application takes between two and four weeks from enquiry to completion, though this varies depending on the complexity of the case, the speed of the valuation, and how quickly documents are provided.
+Straightforward cases with automated desktop valuations can complete in under two weeks.
+Complex cases — particularly those involving self-employed income, non-standard properties, or delayed first-charge lender consent — can take longer.
 Applications where all documents are ready at the point of enquiry and the property is straightforward to value tend to move more quickly than those where information arrives in stages or where the property requires additional assessment.
+Our guide to how long a secured loan takes covers timescales in more detail.

 Missing or incomplete documents are consistently the most common cause of avoidable delays.
 Using this checklist in advance means your broker can submit a complete application from the start rather than following up for items later.